- How Do I Know If I’m Eligible For Traffic School?

-Generally, the court will notify you if you are eligible to go to traffic school.
-If you aren’t sure or haven’t seen any such notice, you may also call the court listed on your citation to find out more.
+The Court will typically send you a notice of eligibility if you qualify for traffic school.
+If you haven’t received this notice, you can call the court listed on your citation to verify with them directly.

 - You must plead guilty to the traffic violation

 - You must hold a valid non-commercial driver’s license

 - You have been cited for a minor moving violation.
 If you have been cited for a speeding ticket, the alleged speed must not exceed 26 MPH over the speed limit

 - You have NOT taken traffic school in the last 18 months

 - The ticket must have been issued for a moving violation.
 (You cannot attend traffic school for non-moving violations or equipment violations.
 A parking ticket is an example of a non-moving violation.)